Lammas

-Lammas Day (Anglo-Saxon hlaf-mas, "loaf-mass"), also known as Loaf Mass Day, is a Christian holiday celebrated in some English-speaking countries in the Northern Hemisphere on 1 August.
+Lammas (from Old English hlāfmæsse, "loaf-mass"), also known as Loaf Mass Day, is a Christian holiday celebrated in some English-speaking countries on 1 August.
 The name originates from the word "loaf" in reference to bread and "Mass" in reference to the Eucharist.
 It is a festival in the liturgical calendar to mark the blessing of the First Fruits of harvest, with a loaf of bread being brought to the church for this purpose.

-On Loaf Mass Day, it is customary to bring to a Christian church a loaf made from the new crop, which began to be harvested at Lammastide, which falls at the halfway point between the summer solstice and autumn September equinox.
+Lammastide falls at the halfway point between the summer solstice and the autumn equinox.
 Christians also have church processions to bakeries, where those working therein are blessed by Christian clergy.

-Lammas has coincided with the feast of St. Peter in Chains, commemorating St. Peter's miraculous deliverance from prison, but in the liturgical reform of 1969 the feast of St. Alphonsus Liguori was transferred to this day, the day of St. Alphonsus' death.

-While Loaf Mass Day is traditionally a Christian holy day, Lughnasadh is celebrated by Neopagans around the same time.
+While Lammas is traditionally a Christian holy day, some neopagans have adopted the name and date for one of their harvest festivals in their Wheel of the Year.
+It is also the same date as the Gaelic harvest festival Lughnasadh.

+Name

+The name 'Lammas' comes from Old English hlafmæsse meaning "loaf mass".

+Several antiquarians suggested that the name 'Lammas' came from 'lamb mass'.
+John Brady supposed that tenants of the Cathedral of York, dedicated to St Peter in Chains, of which this is the feast, were required to bring a live lamb to the church.

+Another name for the feast in the Middle Ages was the 'Gule of August'.
+It has been suggested, following the 18th-century Welsh clerical antiquary John Pettingall, that this is an anglicisation of Gŵyl Awst, Welsh for "feast of August".